acies-os/acies-os/readme.md

 This repository will contain the code for the project described in the paper titled "Acies-OS: A Content-Centric Platform for Edge AI Twinning and Orchestration".

-The code is currently under preparation and will be released soon.
-Stay tuned for updates!
+The latest release is `v0.2.2`.

 ## Prerequisites